opendcs/rest_api/README.md

 These files are being served up from the resource file 'SwaggerResources.java' file located at 'src/main/java/org/opendcs/odcsapi/res/SwaggerResources.java'.

+### web.xml configurations
+The bundled [web.xml](opendcs-rest-api/src/main/webapp/WEB-INF/web.xml) contains the following properties that should be configured for your system.
+- `opendcs.rest.api.authorization.type` - supports a comma separated list of authorization types.
+These can include basic,sso,openid.
+See section on authorization for details.
+- `opendcs.rest.api.authorization.expiration.duration` - denotes the duration that an authorization attempt is valid for.
+Defaults to 15 minutes.
+- `opendcs.rest.api.cwms.office` - office id specific to CWMS systems.
+This is the office the authorizing user will check privileges for.
+- `opendcs.rest.api.authorization.jwt.jwkset.url` - for openid authorization this is the JWK Set URL
+- `opendcs.rest.api.authorization.jwt.issuer.url`  - for openid authorization this is the Issuer URL

 ## OPENDCS Web Client
 The gradle task `./gradlew :opendcs-web-client:war` will create a war file in the `build/libs` directory.